[Last updated 8 July 2020, not all charts]

 Here is Sundays:

-Sunday 12 April was Easter Sunday, which might explain quieter traffic.
 Sunday 8 March was on the Labour Day long weekend (including the Moomba festival), which probably explains the much busier traffic that Sunday night (not being a “school night”).
 You can more clearly see that on the following chart:

 This data suggests a roughly a one hour lag on Sunday mornings compared to Saturday mornings – ie travel volumes hold up an hour later on Saturday nights and ramp up an hour later on Sunday mornings.
 This pattern holds up for other weeks.
+It also shows the middle of the day on Saturdays to mostly be busier than the same time on weekdays.

 If you look closely (no, your eyes are not losing focus!) you can see: